pdp10/sbpipe/docs/source/user_manual.md

     | - Results/
     | - (store configuration files here)
 ```
-Models must be stored in the Models/ folder.
+Mathematical odels must be stored in the Models/ folder.
 COPASI data sets used by a model
 should also be stored in Models.
 To run SBpipe, users need to create a configuration file
 for each pipeline they intend to run (see next section).
 These configuration
 files should be placed in the root project folder.
 In Results/ users